CGI-NRM/SeqDB-documentation/requirements/SeqDB-Portal-requirements.md

     1. the search-field 'Stad/Region' should be replaced with 'Stad/Län' ( i.e Strömsund/Jämtland)
     2. the result-table should reflect that searchfield : either 'region' or 'provins' should be visible and renamed to 'Län'

+Buttons:

+    1. the 'clear'-button should clear; All the fields + the result-table+ reset the url to the orginal

+ Mailaddress:

+    1. mailaddress to to cgi (to ask for genotypes)

 ***

 ## Introduction (after testing the “3.17-SNAPSHOT”)